Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

-If you want to use your service domain to send emails to users, you must follow the How to email your users guide to make sure they get your emails and protect them from spam and phishing.
+If you want to use your service domain to send emails to users, you must follow the government guidance on emailing your users guide to make sure they get your emails and protect them from spam and phishing.

 If you won’t send emails from your service domain

 If you don’t intend to email users from your service domain, you must make sure it’s protected from spoofing attacks.